RayZ-O/RayZ-O.github.io/_posts/2015-09-02-Strongly-Connected-Components.md

 ![fig17]

 The magic happens.
 All vertices in the same component have the same low value.
 To track the strongly connected components, we can use a stack to store the vertices during DFS.
-For a vertex u, if discover time and low value is equal after visiting all its neighbours, it is the root of a strongly connected component.
+For a vertex u, if its discover time is equal to low value after visiting all its neighbours, it is the root of a strongly connected component.
 Pop vertices from the stack till we get u, they form a strongly connected component rooted at u.

 {% highlight c++ %}
 enum class State {SEEN, UNSEEN, FINISHED}; // since C++11 int time = 0;                              // global timestamp
 std::vector<std::vector<int>> SCC;

-void dfs(std::vector<std::vector<int> &graph, int u, stack<>& st) {
+void dfs(std::vector<std::vector<int> &graph, int u, stack<int>& st) {
     time++;
     graph[u].discover = time;
     graph[u].low = time;